ubernostrum/django-registration/docs/model-workflow.rst

       :rtype: ``QuerySet`` of :class:`RegistrationProfile`

    .. method:: delete_expired_users

+      .. deprecated:: 2.3

+         This method is :ref:`deprecated <deprecations>` and scheduled to be removed in django-registration 3.0, as is the referenced ``cleanupregistration`` management command.

       Removes expired instances of :class:`RegistrationProfile`, and
       their associated user accounts, from the database.
 This is